danialramzan/danialramzan/README.md

 Here are some ideas to get you started:
 -->

-### I'm a Third Year Mathematics Student at The University of British Columbia with concentrations in Computer Science and Data Science :)
+### A Third Year Mathematics Student at UBC with concentrations in CS/DS :)

+- 💬 Ask me about: obscure political theories
+- 📫 How to reach me: [email](mailto:danialramzan@gmail.com)

 ## 🌐 Links:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/danialramzan)